DeutscheSoft/AWML/README.md

 * `sprintf` - generates a formatting function from a sprintf-style format definition
 * `bool` - `true` or `false`

-If no format is specified, the parser will try `json` and then fall back to `string`.
+When no format has been specified explicitly, AWML will try to interpret the value as `json` and, if that fails, fall back to `string`.

 ### Option types